swagger-akka-http/swagger-akka-http/README.md

 object SwaggerDocService extends SwaggerHttpService {
   override val apiClasses: Set[Class[_]] = Set(classOf[PetService], classOf[UserService], classOf[StoreService])
-  override val host = "localhost:8080" //the url of your api, not swagger's json endpoint override val basePath = "/"    //the basePath for the API you are exposing override val apiDocsPath = "api-docs" //where you want the swagger-json endpoint exposed override val info = Info() //provides license and other description details }.routes
+  override val host = "localhost:8080" //the url of your api, not swagger's json endpoint override val apiDocsPath = "api-docs" //where you want the swagger-json endpoint exposed override val info = Info() //provides license and other description details }.routes